AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/create-rules-for-tracking-page-view-and-commerce-events.md

 Click the [!UICONTROL Add] button under [!UICONTROL Events].
 You show now be on the event view.
 For the [!UICONTROL Extension] field, select [!UICONTROL Adobe Client Data Layer].
 For the [!UICONTROL Event Type] field, select [!UICONTROL Data Pushed].

-Because you only want this rule to be triggered when the `pageViewed` event is pushed to the data layer, select the [!UICONTROL Specific Event] radio under [!UICONTROL Listen to] and type _pageViewed_ into the [!UICONTROL Event / Key to register for]  text field that is displayed.
+Because you only want this rule to be triggered when the `pageViewed` event is pushed to the data layer, select [!UICONTROL Specific Event] under [!UICONTROL Listen to] and type _pageViewed_ into the [!UICONTROL Event / Key to register for] text field.

 ![Page viewed event](../../../assets/implementation-strategy/page-viewed-event.png)